clark-ewerton/selenium-java-cucumber-junit-grid-docker-jenkins/README.md

 #### Screenshots
-After the test's execution, if there's an error in some scenario, so all the screenshots's images will be logged on "Screenshots" directory of the project.
+After the test's execution, if there's an error in any scenario, all the screenshots's images related to that one will be saved on "Screenshots" directory of the project.
+The login behind this is on `"Hooks" step class`.

 #### Execution with Docker Selenium Distributed